bayareala8s/training/non-technical/leadership/README.md

 ### Change Management:
 1. **Describe a time when you led your team through a significant organizational change.
 How did you manage the transition?**

-Certainly!
 Here’s a structured example response to the question about leading a team through a significant organizational change:

 ---